wesdoyle/blog/content/posts/06-private-methods.md

 This isn't a rhetorical question - I'd like us to consider this a bit carefully, as OOP-ers.
 To aid our efforts, let's consider a few real-world analogies.
 I think it helps to spend a bit of time to think of non-virtual systems that can be reasoned about, repaired, changed, swapped-out, and troubleshooted at __different levels of abstraction__.
-Let's experiment with a few examples:
+Let's consider a few examples:

 - __A Bicycle__ - the bicycle itself is a system.
 It contains many mechanical subsystems: the frame, the brake system, the gears, the suspension, the wheels, etc.  Each of these subsystems contain mechanical